KriticaGoel/LLD_JAVA/Theory/Details/LLD/JavaCoreConcepts/Concurrency.md

 3. All primitive types are atomic except double and long.
 4. Double and long also became atomic after declaring a volatile keyword volatile double x=1.0;
-5. We have Atomic Datatype like Atomic Integer. that means operation happend on this function are atomic in nature and much faster
+5. We have Atomic Datatype like Atomic Integer. that means operation happen on this function are atomic in nature and much faster

 ```java
 AtomicInteger counter = new AtomicInteger(0);